psidex/CustomBangSearch/README.md

 All of your bangs and options are saved to the browsers sync storage, meaning if you log into your browser they will sync across to wherever else you are logged in.

 This storage has a strict quota, and you can see the amount of it you are using at the top of the options page.
-TODO: Raise issue for striping data across objects.
-TODO: Raise issue for fixing obscene number of re-renders when banginfo is edited by user

 ### Bangs